polyctopus/core/README.md

 ## Extending

 - Add new field types by implementing `FieldTypeInterface`.
-- Implement your own repositories for persistent storage.
+- Implement your own repositories for persistent storage by extending `ContentRepositoryInterface` and `ContentVersionRepositoryInterface`.
-- Add more content statuses by extending the `ContentStatus` enum.
+- Create custom validation rules by implementing `FieldValidationRuleInterface`.

+## Contributing
+Contributions are welcome!
+Please create a pull request or open an issue for discussion.

 ## License
 LGPL-3.0-or-later